LLNL/sundials/doc/arkode/examples/source/c_serial.rst

 ----------------

-This program solves the problem with the DIRK method, using a Newton iteration with the SUNLINSOL_DENSE linear solver module via the ARKDLS interface.
-Additionally, this example provides a routine to ARKDLS to compute the dense Jacobian.
+This program solves the problem with the DIRK method, using a Newton iteration with the SUNLINSOL_DENSE linear solver module.
+Additionally, this example provides a routine to compute the dense Jacobian.

 The problem is run using scalar relative and absolute tolerances of :math:`rtol=10^{-6}` and :math:`atol=10^{-10}`, respectively.